 In accordance with the UK Corporate Governance Code, an external and independent evaluation of the performance of the Council, Audit, Remuneration and Nominations & Governance Committees is undertaken every three years.
-The last external evaluation was undertaken by YSC Consulting ('YSC') and took place in 2021.
-YSC's report was presented to the Council in May 2021 and a summary was presented to members at the May 2021 AGM.
-An internal evaluation was undertaken in December 2022 with the results presented to the Council and relevant Committees in Q1 2023.
+The last external evaluation was undertaken by YSC Consulting ('YSC') (part of Accenture) and took place in 2023.
+YSC's report was presented to the Council in March 2024.
+An internal evaluation was undertaken in December 2023 with the results presented to the Council and relevant Committees in Q1 2024.